Today's Articles

 Moon attended two-year West Los Angeles College and was a record-setting quarterback as a freshman in 1974; only a handful of four-year colleges showed interest in signing him.
 However, the offensive coordinator of the University of Washington in Seattle was eager to sign the rifle-armed Moon.
 Although he plays quarterback, Moon considered himself a slightly above-average athlete who lacked the size, speed, or strength to play other positions.
 Washington was 11–11 in Moon's first two seasons as a starter, but as a senior in 1977, he led the Huskies to the Pac-8 title and a 27–20 upset win in the Rose Bowl over Michigan.
 Moon was named the game's Most Valuable Player on the strength of two short touchdown runs and a third-quarter 28-yard touchdown pass.

-At the time of his retirement, his five consecutive Grey Cups from 1978 to 1982 remained a CFL record, and he was named Grey Cup MVP twice.
-Moon was inducted into the Pro Football Hall of Fame in 2006, becoming the first Black quarterback and undrafted quarterback to receive the honor.
+At his retirement, his five consecutive Grey Cups from 1978 to 1982 remained a CFL record, and he was named Grey Cup MVP twice.
+Moon was inducted into the Pro Football Hall of Fame in 2006, becoming the first Black and undrafted quarterback to receive the honor.
 He is also the only player inducted into the Pro Football Hall of Fame and the Canadian Football Hall of Fame.

 To Become an Athlete